Sidney Cotton: Spy missions

 In 1939, Cotton took aerial photos during a flight over parts of the Middle East and North Africa.
-On the eve of war, he even managed to engineer a "joy-ride" over German military airfields on one occasion, accompanied by senior Luftwaffe officer Albert Kesselring.
+On the eve of war, he even managed to engineer a joy-ride over German military airfields on one occasion, accompanied by senior Luftwaffe officer Albert Kesselring.
 With Kesselring at the controls, Cotton reached under his seat, operated the cameras, and captured the airfield on film.
-Cotton later offered to fly Hermann Göring to London for talks a week before outbreak of hostilities, and his was the last civilian aircraft to leave Berlin before the outbreak of hostilities.
-One biography is titled Sidney Cotton: The Last Plane Out of Berlin commemorating this escapade.